 Interdisciplinary artist Mary Prescott explores complicated themes of motherhood leading up to a work-in-progress sharing of “Mother Me” as an Artist in Residence from April 25 - May 22, 2021 at Lanesboro Arts.

 Motherhood, like any identity or relationship, comes in many nuanced forms.
-During her residency, Twin-Cities based artist Mary Prescott will further develop her performance piece, “Mother Me,” which explores motherhood through relationships, psychology, and sociology.
+During her residency, Twin-Cities based artist Mary Prescott further developed her performance piece, “Mother Me,” which explored motherhood through relationships, psychology, and sociology.
 The Washington Post describes her work as “a bright light cast forward,” “uncompromising,” and “masterfully envisioned.”